BHoM/documentation/docs/Contributing/Editing-the-documentation.md

     This way of providing URL to pages is required because MkDocs reflects the markdown files starting from the root `documentation`.

+!!! tip

+    If using Visual Studio Code, enable Error Reporting on Markdown files and Link Validation in settings.
+VS Code will then check the validity of local links and cross referencing across your Markdown files, flagging warnings where links are invalid.
+[VS Code Link Validation](https://code.visualstudio.com/docs/languages/markdown#_link-validation)

 ### Alternative (not recommended)
 If you are editing a specific nested page you can also use URLs relative to the current page.
 Some examples:
 - To link to the [Getting started for developers](../Getting-started-for-developers) page, relative to this current page (Editing-the-documentation), you can provide: `../Getting-started-for-developers`.